EchoFreeCore/TOS-7/README.md

-TOS-X KERNEL — TODO LIST
+TOS/7 KERNEL — TODO LIST
 -------------------------
 Appendix G: "Future Work"
 Document version: April 1983 (or so we pretend)
-System: TOS-X 0.1-ALPHA
+System: TOS/7 0.1-ALPHA
 Philosophy: Simplicity is the ultimate sophistication.

 -------------------------